mofosyne/arduino-gameboy-printer-emulator/README.md

 * Raphaël BOICHOT : For assistance with capturing gameboy communications and timing for support with gameboy printer fast mode and compression.
 Assisting in the support of more games.
 Also contributed a matlab/octave decoder implementation.

 * @crizzlycruz (@23kpixels) : For adding support to js decoder for zero margin multi prints

+* @markostamcar : For contributing a 3D printed plug so users can construct a cable without sacrifing a gameboy link cable.